jssteinberg/config/README.md

 2. `:luafile %`
 3. `:PackerInstall`, `:PackerSync`.
 Restart neovim, repeat.

-Neovim, autocompleting CSS depends on native non-LSP omnifunc. `:LspInstall cssls`, but do not install other LSPs that attaches to
+Neovim CSS autocompletion depends on native non-LSP omnifunc. `:LspInstall cssls`, but do not install other LSPs that attaches to
 CSS/SCSS/Less filetypes---currently that would
 set `omnifunc` to LSP's, which gives no completion.

-Neovim, no LSP for Javascript/Typescript: install nodejs with both nvm and system package manager
+Neovim has no LSP for Javascript/Typescript:

+- If you use nvm, also install a system nodejs with your system package manager.

+## How I use neovim

+- `cl` and `cc` instead of `s` and `S` so they are open for speed increasing plugins.

 [gl]: https://github.com/junegunn/gv.vim
 [gd]: https://github.com/sindrets/diffview.nvim